-Also pursuant to PEPRA, Tier 3 Employees will be responsible for paying an employee contribution for the retirement benefit of fifty percent (50%) of the total normal cost rate as established by CalPERS on an annual basis that will be paid by the employee through a biweekly payroll deduction on a pre-tax basis.
+Also pursuant to PEPRA, Tier 3 Employees are responsible for paying an employee contribution for the retirement benefit equal to fifty percent (50%) of the total normal cost rate as established by CalPERS on an annual basis that is paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.

-Effective in the pay period beginning June 13, 2021, Tier 3 Employees are required to make a 0.25% contribution towards a 401(a) deferred compensation plan for Police Sworn that will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
-(Based on the CalPERS 50% of normal cost for Tier 3 Employees in fiscal year 2020-2021 and fiscal year 2021-2022 being 13.25%).
+Effective in the pay period beginning October 1, 2023, Tier 3 Employees are no longer required to make a contribution towards a 401(a) deferred compensation plan that will be paid by the employee through a bi-weekly payroll deduction on a pre-tax basis.
+Any contributions made by a Tier 3 Employee prior to October 1, 2023 will remain in the 401(a) deferred compensation plan and can be handled at the discretion of the Tier 3 Employee.
+Tier 3 Employees will also be responsible for any administrative costs related to the 401(a) deferred compensation plan.